 The Yankees were in first place at the time, and were looking for another bat as they tried to hold off the Orioles and Red Sox.
-In his first game, on September 10 in Boston, he hit a home run off Diego Segui in the 12th inning to beat Boston and extend the Yankees' lead to two games.
-In the end, Johnson was just 6 for 28 for the Yankees, mainly as a pinch-hitter, as New York finished two games behind the Orioles.
+In Johnson’s first game, on September 10 in Boston, he hit a home run off Diego Segui in the 12th inning to beat the Red Sox and extend the Yankees’ lead to two games.
+In the end, Johnson was just 6-for-28 for the Yankees, mainly as a pinch-hitter, as New York finished two games behind the Orioles.

-The next season he was back in New York, but was only a part-time player - 119 at-bats, mainly as a pinch hitter or designated hitter - and hit just .261 with one home run.
-Late in the season, the Yankees hired Billy Martin to be their manager, and soon thereafter placed Johnson on waivers.
-When asked about his relationship with Martin, Johnson was typically evasive: "You'll have to ask him.
+The next season Johnson was back in New York, but was only a part-time player – 119 at-bats, mainly as a pinch-hitter or designated hitter – and hit just .261 with one home run.
+Late in the season the Yankees hired Billy Martin to be their manager, and soon thereafter placed Johnson on waivers.
+When asked about his relationship with Martin, Johnson was typically evasive: “You’ll have to ask him.
 He was the one who waived me.
-I didn't waive him."
+I didn’t waive him.”

-Alex married Julia Augusta in 1963, when he was still in the minor leagues.
+Alex married Julia Augusta on February 2, 1962, when he was still in the minor leagues.
 They adopted Jennifer in 1969 and had Alex Jr. in 1972.
 Alex and Julia divorced after his career in baseball ended.

 Lawson, Earl, “A.J.
 Of The Reds,” Sport, September 1968.

-Miller, Marvin, A Whole Different Ballgame, Birch Lane, 1990.
+Miller, Marvin, A Whole Different Ballgame (New York: Birch Lane Press, 1990).